A career break allows you to develop both personally and professionally.

 Taking a career break can be a way of enhancing your personal and professional development.
 Employees who have had a career break often return with a more positive outlook and enhanced skill set.

-Even if you take time off to have a child or to spend time with your family, you will learn and develop skills such as multi-tasking and time-management.
+Perhaps your career break is focused on demands at home or from family, but wherever your break takes you, you’ll return with new and improved skills such as multi-tasking and time management.
 If you need to suddenly take time off to care for an elderly relative, the experience of responding well to a crisis will add to the skills which you can bring back to the workplace.
-Whatever the experience, you are likely to return to work revived and with a fresh outlook.
+Whatever the experience, you are likely to return to work with a fresh outlook.

 People tend to say only bland things about career breaks on their CVs, but it’s a great opportunity to show that you can make active choices, manage your own learning and set your own agenda, so be sure to sell these aspects on your CV to make the most of the break.